OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-21.md

 ## 2 Chronicles 21:13

-but have walked in the way of the kings of Israel, and have caused Judah and the inhabitants of Jerusalem to prostitute themselves as the house of Ahab did, and you have also killed your brothers, your own family, who were better than you,
+but have followed the practices of the kings of Israel, and have caused Judah and the inhabitants of Jerusalem to prostitute themselves as the house of Ahab did, and you have also killed your brothers, your own family, who were better than you,

 ---